 Now if you're there for a good drink or dinner, forget about it.

 The cocktails are almost all over 500฿++ (it's ok, you pay for the view) but they're terrible!

 Regarding the food I've had the same feedback from clients and friends, it's ok, not great, and really expensive.

-And there's some really amazing restaurants in Bangkok for the same price.
+And there are some really amazing restaurants in Bangkok for the same price.

-My advice would be : Go there to take some photos, grab a beer, line up for a photo on the skywalk.
-Take that pic that will kill it on Instagram and get the fuck out !
+My advice: Go there to take some photos, grab a beer, line up for a photo on the skywalk.
+Take that pic that will kill it on Instagram and get the fuck out!

 - Dress Code: Smart casual but no shorts, sleeveless shirts, sandals or flip flops